gardener/gardener/docs/development/seed_network_policies.md

 This section describes the network policies that are unique to the `garden` namespace.

 The network policy `allow-to-all-shoot-apiservers` allows pods to access every `Shoot` API server in the `Seed`.
-This is for instance used by the [dependency watchdog](https://github.com/gardener/dependency-watchdog) to regularly check the health of all the Shoot API servers.
+This is, for instance, used by the [dependency watchdog](https://github.com/gardener/dependency-watchdog) to regularly check the health of all the Shoot API servers.

 [Gardener deploys a central Prometheus instance](https://github.com/gardener/gardener/blob/master/docs/extensions/logging-and-monitoring.md#monitoring) in the `garden` namespace that fetches metrics and data from all seed cluster nodes and all seed cluster pods.
-The network policies `allow-to-aggregate-prometheus` and `allow-from-aggregate-prometheus` allow traffic from and to this prometheus instance.
+The network policies `allow-to-aggregate-prometheus` and `allow-from-aggregate-prometheus` allow traffic from and to this Prometheus instance.

 Worth mentioning is, that the network policy `allow-to-shoot-networks` does not exist in the `garden` namespace.
 This is to forbid Gardener system components to talk to workload deployed in the Shoot VPC.